enginsancak/rag_chatbot_groq-api/README.md

 - Ask questions about your document
 - View the AI's thinking process
 - View the Answer
+- View the most relevant chunks in the right panel

 **4.Advanced Settings**
 - Temperature: Control response randomness (0.0-1.0)